Free will is about the future, beyond the present and the past, always about a becoming.

 The notion of free will gives you a sense of self and control.
 Yet, true freedom comes from letting go.

 The will to live is life - is there any free will within, or just the will to live?

 To know if we really have free will is unimportant.
-Believing in it gives us self confidence, a sense of control, morals and more respect for others (similarly for those who believe in god, what is important is that they have faith, not if there is a god).
+Believing in it gives us self confidence, a sense of control, morals, and more respect for others.
+Similarly, for those who believe in god what is important is that they have faith, not whether there is a god.